How to create a custom dashboard report in MyGeotab

 - Report view tab — Switch the toggle for “Show report in drop down list” to On.

-- Select your Date range, Refresh period, and Next run.
-I want this to run as a weekly report, so I want the date range to be “Last week”, my refresh period to “Weekly,” and my next run to be this coming Monday morning.
+- Scroll down to Report Data Configuration and choose the Date Range “Last week”, the refresh period will be “Weekly,” and the next run will be this coming Monday at a time in the morning.
 The report will continue to automatically refresh every Monday morning at the same time.

-- Under Additional Report options, click in the Exception rules box and select the Seat belt rule.
+- Under Additional Report options, click in the Exception rules box and select the Seatbelt rule.

 Your new custom report is now available for viewing on your Dashboard!

-Using the steps outlined above, you should now be equipped to create your own beautiful, easy to understand dashboard reports in MyGeotab.
+Dashboard reports are very powerful tools that can be used to observe trends like fuel economy, vehicle stops, and complex scorecards.
+Using the steps outlined above, you can now create your own beautiful, easy-to-understand dashboard reports in MyGeotab.

 Visit the Geotab Community to ask questions, or post your own success tips or stories to help other Geotab users.